 For more tips on how to write good sentences and paragraphs, read 5 Secrets of Good Writing – Examples of Sensory Details.

-Are these tips for writing good sentences helpful?
+What’s your favorite tip for writing good sentences?
 I welcome your thoughts below…